Honoga-Sensei/formazione_sou/PingPong/README.md

 `Vagrantfile` is the one containing the configurations for the VM;

 `Dockerfile` inside this there are the configuration to create the image of the container;

 `migration.sh` is a script which the Dockerfile refers to, in order to get the scrip which explains what the container must do once is running;

+> [!NOTE]
+> I'm using the Dockerfile and migration.sh so that the container keep running, but be aware that you can achive the same adding a "command: sleep infinity" inside the ansible playbook when you are creating the container instead of using those 2 files.

 `ansible.cfg` contains Ansible configuration